 Real bone nut and saddles for better tone and sustain

 The Ibanez AE275BT acoustic-electric guitar features a 27″ baritone scale length for a rich, bold voice.
-Additionally, the AE275BT features a solid Sitka spruce top that allows for impressive projection and detail and offers a deep baritone guitar sound.
+The AE275BT features a solid Sitka spruce top that allows for impressive projection and detail and offers a deep baritone guitar sound.

-Besides high-quality tonewoods, the Ibanez AE275BT comes equipped with a real bone nut and saddle which transmits the vibrations of strings better than basic plastic for better definition, detail, and sustain.
+Besides high-quality tonewoods, the Ibanez AE275BT comes equipped with a natural bone nut and saddle that transmits strings vibrations better than basic plastic for better definition, detail, and sustain.

 The AE275BT features Ibanez Advantage bridge pins to preserve your tone better than common plastic bridge pins, and a notable sound difference.

 This baritone acoustic guitar features a Comfort Grip neck profile with rounded fretboard edges, which make this neck feel especially smooth and easy to play.